 Kidpreneurs: Young Entrepreneurs With Big Ideas!The Young Entrepreneur’s Guide to Starting and Running a Business: Turn Your Ideas into Money!Be a Young Entrepreneur: Be Inspired to Be a Business WhizThe Making Of A Young Entrepreneur: A Kid’s Guide To Developing The Mind-Set For SuccessFinancial Peace Junior Kit: Teaching Kids How to Win With Money

 I love the following picture books and middle grade books for encouraging entrepreneur kids.
 They’ll introduce people or characters who start their own businesses.
 And, in most cases, the businesses actually succeed.
 (With plenty of failure and lessons along the way.)

-Hopefully, these stories will teach and inspire your children.
+Hopefully, these entrepreneur books will teach and inspire your children.